RESPOND 2.5.1

 Transitions

-Transitions apply transformations to state vectors using transition matrices.
+Transitions apply transformations to state vectors using transition matrices or vectors.
 The RESPOND model supports several transition types:

 • Migration: Population movement between states